atlassian-labs/data-center-terraform/docs/docs/userguide/CONFIGURATION.md

 number_of_bamboo_agents = 50
 ```

-!!! warnng "The value should not be greater than the number of allowed agents in your license."
+!!! warning "The value should not be greater than the number of allowed agents in your license."
     Any agents beyond the allowed number won't be able to join the cluster.

+!!! warning "A valid license is required to install bamboo agents"
+    Bamboo needs a valid license to install remote agents.

 ## Sensitive Data

 Sensitive input data will eventually be stored as [secrets within Kubernetes cluster](https://kubernetes.io/docs/concepts/configuration/secret/#security-properties).